 Today, when we think about AI and machine learning, the first application that comes to our mind is Voice Assistants.

 One of the small acquisitions that the company made was Emotient.
-This is a company that uses AI to recognize and act upon facial expressions.
+This is a corporation that uses AI to recognize and act upon facial expressions.
 As camera system offering such as Dual lens become standard features of smartphones, we are bound to see more intelligent image processing based features from Apple.
-It wouldn’t be surprising to see an image based security feature on the next iPhone.
+It wouldn’t be surprising to see a picture based security feature on the next iPhone.

 Apple’s leadership in positioning voice assistant systems in cars is not new.
 Apple introduced Siri Eyes Free concept way back in 2013.
 The Ferrari FF model rolled out a full version of CarPlay in Sept 2014.

 This is where Tuplejump can complement Apple’s machine learning technologies.
-This 2016 acquisition provides Apple with a platform to process huge amounts of various sensor data in an easy and timely fashion.
+This 2016 acquisition provides Apple with a platform to process massive amounts of various sensor data in an easy and timely fashion.

 Writing off Apple?
 Think Different